 Maybe you noticed that you aren’t getting as much engagement on your posts—or that your follower growth has suddenly leveled off.
 Because Instagram doesn’t say outright whether your account has been shadowbanned, there are only a couple of ways to know for sure:

 The best way to find out if you’ve been shadowbanned is to check if your posts appear in hashtag searches.
 To do this, create a new post on Instagram and include 2-3 unpopular hashtags in the caption, and another 2-3 unpopular hashtags in the first comment.

 Next, ask a friend to unfollow your account and then search for one of the hashtags that you used in your recent post.
 If your post appears under the hashtag (either in the Top Posts or Recent Posts) then you’re safe.
 If your post doesn’t show up, however, it’s likely that your account was shadowbanned.

 2. Use an Instagram shadowban analyzer

 You can also check if you’ve been shadowbanned by using this shadowban analyzer tool, however, it’s unclear how accurate the tool is.
 Simply enter your username or the link to a specific Instagram post to see if your account has been shadowbanned.
-It works by searching the list of hashtags you use in your posts, and then checking if your posts shows up in the hashtag’s feed.
+It works by searching the list of hashtags you use in a post and then checking if your post shows up under those hashtags.
 But be careful!
-If you have to login with your Instagram account, it could be a phishing scam.
-The tool above lets you search without having to login with your credentials.
+If you have to log in with your Instagram account, it could be a phishing scam.
+The tool above lets you search without having to log in with your credentials.